ianpessota/2D-Game-DX11/README.md

 # Classes

-#Camera
-basic 2D camera with scale, rotate
+Camera - basic 2D camera with scale, rotate

-#GameSprite
-sprites animation
+GameSprite - sprites animation in a sheet

 #TODO